 Introduction

 What a nightmare rabbit hole this is!
 I have never come across a subject that has so many different methods and opinions on how to achieve the aim, being digitisation of analogue (tape) video.
 That said, I thought it might be helpful if I simply detail what I use for analogue tape digitisation and the workflow.
-I consider my workflow is “intermediate”, because I don’t use a VCR with an inbuilt TBC, nor do I use an external TBC.
+I consider my workflow is “intermediate” because I don’t use a VCR with an inbuilt TBC, nor do I use a dedicated external TBC; I use a DVD recorder as a stabiliser.
 For Video8 and Hi8, I use a Digital8 camcorder with internal TBC and capture the S-Video Out.
-For DV and HDV, I use a Digital camcorder and do a DV (or HDV) transfer.
+For DV and HDV, I use a Digital camcorder and do a DV (or HDV) transfer over Firewire (IEEE1394) OR USB.
+Note: all steps described on this page are covered in the various sections on this site.

 Equipment